Gamma Andromedae

-Gamma Andromedae, Latinized from γ Andromedae, is the third-brightest point of light in the northern constellation of Andromeda.
-It is a multiple star system approximately 350 light-years from Earth.
-The system is drifting closer to the Sun with a radial velocity in the range of −12 to −14 km/s.
+Gamma Andromedae is a multiple star system in the northern constellation of Andromeda.
+It is the third-brightest star in the constellation, after Alpheratz and Mirach.
+Its identifier is a Bayer designation that is Latinized from γ Andromedae, and is abbreviated Gam1 And or γ1 And, respectively.
+The system has the proper name Almach, pronounced /ˈælmæk/.
+Based on parallax measurements, it is estimated to be about 390 light-years distant.
+The system is drifting closer to the Sun with a radial velocity of -11.7 km/s.

 Observation

 In 1778, German physicist Johann Tobias Mayer discovered that γ Andromedae is a double star.
 When examined in a small telescope, it appears to be a bright, golden-yellow star next to a dimmer, indigo-blue star, separated by approximately 10 arcseconds.
 The pair is often considered by stargazers to be a beautiful double star with a striking contrast of color.

 The brighter member, γ1 Andromedae, is the primary of the system, and is thus designated component γ Andromedae A. It has the official proper name Almach /ˈælmæk/, which was used as the traditional name of the naked eye star, and thus the system as a whole.
 The fainter secondary is γ2 Andromedae or γ Andromedae B. It was later discovered that γ2 Andromedae is itself a triple star system.
 What appears as a single star to the naked eye is thus a quadruple star system.